 As required by the PSA the proposal was sent to Hart and the Debtor proceeded to formulate a reply to send out prior to the EcoArk imposed deadline of March 8, 2017.
 The Debtor responded timely, refusing the offer as the total amount bid was less than all of the claims in the case, did not recognize the Debtor's perception of value and equity and upside to its Interest Holders and most importantly that it jeopardized the Debtor's reorganization 12 days prior to its exclusivity period terminating while requiring the existing PSA with its long negotiated benefits and debt conversion features to be terminated without any assurance that EcoArk would in fact move from a "letter of intent" status to either a 363 sale or a viable plan alternative.
-The Debtor noted that while the offer was rejected as it stood, that the "fiduciary out" requirements of the PSA required the Debtor remains, as it noted in its response, open to consider any revisions to the initial unsolicited offer that would reasonably cause the Debtor to reconsider EcoArk's proposal.
-As of the date of filing of this Disclosure Statement, no revised offer has been tendered.
-The Disclosure Statement will be supplemented prior to the hearing if circumstances change.
+The Debtor noted that while the offer was rejected as it stood, that the "fiduciary out" requirements of the PSA required the Debtor to be open to any counter by EcoArk that addressed the problems with the offer.
+The Debtor remains, as it noted in its response, open to consider any revisions to the initial unsolicited offer that would reasonably cause the Debtor to reconsider EcoArk's proposal.